-which results in the perturbed action matching the inflationary model exactly, and as a result, the scalar perturbations in both theories have the same solution, i.e., $\zeta_I = \zeta_b$ at linear order.
-Additionally, because the speed of sound is conformally invariant, $c_s$ is equal to one in both situations.
-In a similar way, it is possible to demonstrate that the interaction Hamiltonian (for detailed evaluation, see Refs. \cite{Chen:2006nt, Maldacena:2002vr, Nandi:2015ogk, Nandi:2016pfr, Nandi:2017pfw}) for scalar perturbations of any order holds true for both inflationary and bouncing models, indicating that the curvature perturbation in the bouncing model at any order holds true for both models.
-This is not surprising because curvature perturbation remains invariant during conformal transformation, as is known.
+which, in other words, implies that the conformal time dependence of these two functions is identical.
+This results in the perturbed bouncing action matching the inflationary model exactly, and since the perturbations are evaluated at the same conformal time, the scalar perturbations in both theories become identical, i.e., $\zeta_I = \zeta_b$ at linear order.
+In a similar way, it is possible to demonstrate that the interaction Hamiltonian (for detailed evaluation, see Refs. \cite{Chen:2006nt, Maldacena:2002vr, Nandi:2015ogk, Nandi:2016pfr, Nandi:2017pfw}) for scalar perturbations at any order remain identical for both inflationary and bouncing models, indicating that the curvature perturbation in the bouncing model at any order is identical to that of inflationary model.
+This is not surprising because curvature perturbation remains invariant during conformal transformation, as is well-known.
 Similar to this, the tensor perturbation in the bouncing model remains the same at all orders.
 Simply put, one can easily create a bouncing model \eqref{Eq:NonMinAcbounce} from an inflationary model (which satisfies all observational constraints) that also produces identical theoretical predictions of observations --- evading the no-go theorem.
 Also, as in the inflationary model, there is no instability present in the solution of scalar as well as tensor perturbations, the corresponding bouncing model thus contains no instability or divergences (e.g., gradient instability, ghost instability, etc), even at the bounce, meaning that the model leads to stable non-singular bounce.